Glossary of US Real Estate Terms Commonly Used

 If the borrower stops making payments, the lender can foreclose and take possession of the property.

 A mortgage broker is a 3rd-party (either an individual or company) shops loans from different banks and lending institutions to find the best mortgage deals, interest rates & terms for their borrowers.

-A multi-family property is a property that has more than one living-unit on the same property.
-Examples of a multi-family property are duplexes, triplexes, quadplexes, or apartment buildings/apartment complexes.
+A multi-family property is a property that has more than one living unit on the same property.
+Examples of multi-family property are duplexes, triplexes, quadplexes, or apartment buildings/apartment complexes.

-New Construction includes Site Preparation, Foundations, Utilities & Structural Framing, and Exterior Siding Work, which is typically not included in a Rehab Project.
+New Construction includes Site Preparation, Foundations, Utilities & Structural Framing, and Exterior Siding Work, typically not included in a Rehab Project.